atamborrino/cassandra-benchmark/README.md

 cassandra-benchmark
 ===================

-Benchmark scripts and slides about tunable consistency in Apache Cassandra.
+Benchmark scripts and slides about the trade-offs between consistency and latency in Apache Cassandra.